Jaseci-Labs/jaseci/examples/CanoniAnalytics/codelabs/7_creating_custom_action_to_scrap_movie_data.md

 > **Note**
 > This data scraping algorithm is tailored to extract information from the given link's **Thore** movie.
-> You can try scrapping script from another movie as your interest by customizing the scrapping script.s
+> You can try scraping the script from another movie if that piques your interest by customizing the scrapping script.